paoloap/zaread/README.md

 At work I often need to open doc, docx, ppt, pptx files in read only mode.
 I hate libreoffice interface with all those buttons (useless if I just need to view file content), and I hate presentation mode, because it forces fullscreen mode and I want the freedom to open Office files in a "normal" window, considering that I have a tiling window.

 So...
 I created this little trivial script that can be used as default PDF/DOC/DOCX/ODF/PPT/PPTX/etc reader.
 It just:
-- converts the argument file to pdf;
+- converts the argument file to pdf using libreoffice embedded converter (soffice --converto-to);
 - open it with zathura (a very very VERY lightweight PDF reader)

-- delete the PDF file (after its closure).
+Note: the script initially assumes that you have a $HOME/.path/tmp directory in which it puts PDF files.
+If you don't have it, create it, or just change $tmpdir variable to what you want.
+Also $tmpdir doesn't delete PDF files.
+That's because conversion process might be slow, and it can be annoying to have to wait every time for conversion of a file that maybe you often read.

 Feel free to use and edit :)